 2706

-Clinical assignments are routinely scheduled two days a week during the first year and three days a week during the second year.
-Clinical classes are routinely scheduled from 7:30 a.m. to 3:30 p.m.
-Special short-term evening and weekend rotations may be assigned in the second year of clinical applications to enhance the learning experience.
+Clinical assignments are routinely scheduled two days a week and class three days per week during the first year.
+Clinical is scheduled three days and class two days a week during the second year.
+Clinical assignments are routinely scheduled from 7:30 a.m. to 3:30 p.m.
+Special short-term evening and/or weekend rotations may be assigned in the second year of clinical training to enhance the learning experience.
 Campus classes are routinely scheduled between the hours of at 8:30 a.m. to 3:30 p.m.
-Schedules may vary dependent upon courses and clinical affiliate requirements.
+Schedules may vary depending on courses and clinical affiliate requirements.

 Classes in the Radiologic Technology program in Stillwater, Oklahoma, are limited in size, dependent upon availability for placement in the clinical education setting.
 Program admission is competitive.
 Customarily the program admits 10-12 students each year.
-The application process begins February 1 each year.
+The application process begins February 1 each year with accepted students to begin in August.
 Applicants must attend an orientation offered each spring to be considered an eligible candidate.
 Contact Program Administration at 405.377.3333 to schedule an orientation and request program information.
 Applications are provided during the required orientation.
-Spring 2023 Application Deadline: June 1, 2023.

-Please download supporting documents and read before submitting application, transcripts and other required documents.
+Please see supporting documents: Admission Procedure and read before submitting application, transcripts and other required documents.

 Applicants must show proof of completion of pre-requisite courses.